Product code: 73210112

-This authentic camper van is a replica of the classic Volkswagen T1 Camper Van from 1962.
-On the outside, the terrific detailing includes a 'V' shape three-way colour split at the front, rounded roof and window frames, opening 'splittie' safari wind-shield, opening doors, iconic pop-up roof with textile curtain surround, roof rack, rear side air intake vents and lots more.
+This is a model of the now legendary 1962 Volkswagen T1 Camper Van.
+With painstaking attention to detail, there’s a 'V' shape three-way colour split at the front, rounded roof and window frames, an opening 'splittie' safari windshield, opening doors, iconic pop-up roof with textile curtain surround, roof rack, rear side air intake vents and the list goes on!

-The detailing is equally impressive on the inside, from the authentic VW air-cooled flat four cylinder 'boxer' engine, front cabin bench seat, gear stick, angled dashboard and iconic spherical speedometer; to custom Lego features like folding rear bench seat, folding dinette table, closet with mirror and even a painting.
+The detail inside is just as meticulous.
+There’s a VW air-cooled flat four cylinder 'boxer' engine, front cabin bench seat, gear stick, angled dashboard and iconic spherical speedometer.
+From there on the VW Camper Van is yours to customise with the folding rear bench seat, folding dinette table, closet with mirror and even flourishes like a painting.

 - H27.8 x W48 x D7.05cm